tbrk/pendmail/README.md

 Maybe this could be fixed by having `pendmail` update a file which is then `source`d to either show a message or delete the mails?
 Or by having the procmail script reroute to the inbox if `$PENDINGUNTIL` is invalid?

+### Message status and flags are lost

+The message status (read or unread) and flags (important) are known to NeoMutt (Mail User Agent) but not to `procmail` (Mail Delivery Agent).
+In the current design, they are thus lost during transfers to and from the `postponed` mailbox.

 ## Bugs?